numpex/proxy-geos-hc/README.md

  1. Edit the script `proxy-geos-hc/env_var.sh` with the right arguments for the environment variables, as discribed in the [table](####environment-variables-in-env_var.sh-for-the-cMake-build):
    - `proxy_config_root` *the root path of the `configs` folder*
    - `config_proxy` *the name of the config file to be used to pre-load the cache when building the ProxyApp*
-   - `build_tpl` and `install_tpl` *the names of its binary and install directories where the libraries are to be built and installed*, in the case where the TPLs are built from source
+   - `build_tpl` and `install_tpl` *the names of the binary and install directories where the libraries are to be built and installed*, in the case where the TPLs are built from source
   2. Source the script `proxy-geos-hc/env_var.sh` to export these variables.

 The next step involves setting up the configuration file to be used during the CMake builds.